ayelet-seeman/coga.personalisation/inject-coga/readme.md

 ## What it doesn't do

-* It doesn't run the COGA personalization scripts (yet).
+* Needs better integration with COGA personalize scripts
 * See https://github.com/ayelet-seeman/coga.personalisation for some examples of these scripts
 * Element matching ability is limited by the XPath functions available in the browser.